 I used to have a client in Charlotte, NC and I would travel up there at least once a quarter.
-Within walking distance of the office, there was an ahh-mazing food stand that served Açaí bowls - after my first time trying one, I was hooked!
-But there's a difference between spending $14 on one bowl when the client covers your meals and coming out of my own pocket... so in true Coined Cuisine fashion, I had to try a homemade version!
+Within walking distance of the office, there was an ahh-mazing food stand that served Açaí bowls.
+After my first time trying one, I was hooked!
+But there’s a difference between spending $14 on one bowl when the client covers your meals, and coming out of my own pocket… so in true Coined Cuisine fashion, I had to make my own smoothie bowl!

 There are a few reasons I love smoothie bowls over smoothies in a glass:

-1. You can add as many toppings as you want on top to keep you satisfied.
-(I know I know, people add granola and stuff to smoothies.. but I don't want to suck all of that through a straw!)
+- You can add as many toppings as you want on top to keep you satisfied.
+(I know I know, people add granola and stuff to smoothies.
+But I don’t want to suck all of that through a straw!)

-3. You don't lose all of your fiber intake because your fruit isn't blended to shreds, and you also eat the sliced fruit on top.
+- You don’t lose all of your fiber intake because your fruit isn’t blended to shreds.
+Plus, you also eat the sliced fruit on top.

 Because I’m still on Whole30 (9 more days left!)
 I left out my normal granola as a topping.
 You can customize the toppings to your taste and dietary needs, which makes this such a great “base” smoothie bowl recipe.

-2. In a blender, add frozen banana, mango, and blackberries.
+- In a blender, add frozen banana, mango, and blackberries.
 Blend until it has a choppy consistency.
-[Pro tip: to get your toppings to perfectly sit on top, your smoothie base has to be thick.
-The way we are going to blend these ingredients keeps the texture we need]
+Pro tip: to get your toppings to perfectly sit on top, your smoothie base has to be thick.
+The way we are going to blend these ingredients keeps the texture we need.